 How about something like a DMM Revolver carabiner, that has a little wheel in it, or the Petzl “ultra legere” orange plastic wheel thing.
 Can I use these instead of a pulley?

 Probably not.
 The Revolver carabiner was really designed to minimize rope drag when lead climbing, not serve as a proper pulley in a block and tackle system.
+(My real world tests showed a Revolver carabiner was pretty much the same as a regular carabiner in hauling efficiency.)
 The legere I personally have found quite difficult to use in a crevasse rescue scenario, because the rope does not properly stay in place and wants to skip off of it at every opportunity.
-It also has it safe working load of only one kN, so that means it's appropriate for lifting your pack, but not a body.
+It also has it safe working load of only 1 kN, so that means it's appropriate for lifting your pack, but not a body.
 Get a real pulley (or two).
 See some real world test results here.

 What kind of pulley should I get for crevasse / rock rescue?

 There are two main types of pulleys, which you could refer to as fixed plate and swing plate.
 With the fixed plate pulley, the sides of the pulley look like a letter “U” and are made from a single piece of metal.
 Because of this wider shape, these can usually only be used with a oval or HMS belay carabiner.
 With the swing plate pulley, the two sides are separated, allowing one side to swing down to more easily insert the rope.
 The swing plate pulley is probably the most useful one to have for alpine rescue.
 The advantages are, it's easier to put the rope in, and it works with just about any kind of carabiner.